LeaG76/cv-generator/README.md

 ### Features

+This is the **first version** of the project (*v1.0*).
+To improve the project in a new version (*v2.0*), CV customization could be added: choice of a color palette other than white/black, addition of other less common sections.
+But also adding data in a `.js` file instead of touching the `index.html` file.

 - [x] Light/dark mode toggle
 - [x] Download to PDF
 - [x] Responsive
 - [x] Mobile screen mode
+- [ ] Customization

 ## Demo